aiven/aiven-docs/docs/products/opensearch/howto/control_access_to_content.md

 ---
 import ConsoleLabel from "@site/src/components/ConsoleIcons"

-Manage users and permissions in Aiven for OpenSearch by creating Access Control Lists (ACLs) is the Aiven Console.
+Manage users and permissions in Aiven for OpenSearch by creating Access Control Lists (ACLs) in the Aiven Console.

 Use the **Users** tab in the [Aiven Console](https://console.aiven.io) to manage access control and permissions for your Aiven for OpenSearch service.
 You can create users,